 What could be a better example than watching a real boxer while he is practicing?
-From the following video, you can learn a lot boxing moves to do at home even though it is not made for beginners.
+From the following video, you can learn a lot even though it is not made for beginners.
 Watch it several times and imitate what he does.

-Finally, if you have somebody to train with you can practice together.
-Of course, not hitting each other just imitate what is going on in the ring.
-If you have gloves and head and mouth protectors, you can spare, but it is not recommended without the instructions of a coach.
+Finally, if you have somebody to train with, you can practice together.
+Of course, not hitting each other, just imitate what is going on in the ring.
+If you have gloves and head and mouth protectors, you can spare, but it is not recommended without a coach’s instructions.

-I think, you know have ideas about boxing drills to do at home.
+I think you now have ideas about how to practice at home without any equipment.
 Until you do not get a punching bag, there are so many things you can do.
 And once you get one, you will be able to use it more efficiently since you will already have a routine.